 New BSi Compliant Workplace First Aid Kits Standard

-The BSi (British Standard Institute) have recently published the new BS-8599 British Standard Workplace First Aid Kits on 30th June 2011 and allowing up until 31st December 2011 for businesses to conform.
+The BSi (British Standard Institute) have recently published the new BS-8599 British Standard Workplace First Aid Kits.
 The current BHTA-HSE kits which were first introduced in 1997 based on the HSE guidelines, are now seen as outdated and inadequate due to changes in first aid protocol and therefore the new guidelines aim to improve upon this providing a more effective first aid guide.
 This BHTA standard is now set to be withdrawn on 31st December with the introduction of the new standard.

 The Health and Safety (First Aid) regulations 1981 states: “An employer shall provide or ensure that there are provided such equipment and facilities as are adequate and appropriate in the circumstances for enabling first aid to be rendered to his employees if the are injured or become ill at work”.
 Therefore by continuing to use the 1997 guidelines, organisations fail to be in compliance with these regulations and thus by providing a new standard, employers are able to meet first aid requirements effectively.